AJ2O/aws-whitepapers-summary/aws-well-architected-framework.md

 **Architecture**
 - Describes how components work together in a workload, sometimes using the help of a diagram

-**Technology Portfolio**
-- Collection of workloads required for the business to operate

 ### The Five Pillars of the Framework - PROCS / CROPS
 **Performance Effciency**
 - The ability to: